SubnauticaModding/Nautilus/Nautilus/Documentation/guides/debugging.md

   hostname will be 127.0.0.1 and the port 10000.
 - Save the connection.

-From now on, you can choose the debugging configuration and press the green bug icon to start the debugger and connect to Subnautica at any time.
+From now on, you can choose your debugging connection and press the green bug icon to start the debugger and connect to Subnautica at any time.
 Note that you must start Subnautica *first* and then connect the debugger *second*.
 Start setting breakpoints, explore your code in real time, and see what your variables are really doing.